Extending React

 }

-We tell the build tool to transform JSX tags using our own factories:
+Tell the build tool to transform JSX expressions using our own factories:

 JSX.createElement

-, and - JSX fragments should expand to reference
+, and - a JSX fragment should expand to reference

 JSX.Fragment